 - Use a long spirit level to measure exactly how much out of level it is.
 This should be a 6 foot (1800mm) level to get a proper level because it is such a big area.
 Hold the up the low end of the level until the bubble is in the middle, then measure the gap between the floor and the raised end of the level

 If the floor slab or screed is less than 5mm out of level you can use a self-levelling flooring compound, or self levelling screed.
 You can buy self levelling floor screed compound from out DIY Store here.

 Essentially, there are two types of self-levelling compound.
 The first is a powder which comes with a latex liquid in a separate container.
 To prepare it for use the two are mixed together to form the compound.
 This is the type we sell in our store.

 The second type of compound is a bag of powder, with the latex compound already included.
 This just needs to be mixed with water to use.

-This second type is the type we sell in our DIY Store as it is so much easier to mix and work with.
+This second type is so much easier for a DIY'er to mix and work with.
 It can also be used to level floors which are more than 5mm out of level (up to 10mm) by adding some sharp sand, to the mix.
 This stiffens the mix up a little and allows it to be used in greater thicknesses.